sfreiberg/gotwilio/README.md

 		newGather := gotwilio.Gather{Method: "POST"}
 		newGather.Say = gotwilio.Say{Text: "test", Voice: "alice"}
 		resp.AddVerb(newGather)
-		resp.SendTwimlResponse(os.Stdout) // when using Twiml in a real web app, this would actually be written to a http.ResponseWriter.
+		err := resp.SendTwimlResponse(os.Stdout) // when using Twiml in a real web app, this would actually be written to a http.ResponseWriter. if err != nil {
+			// your XML was incorrect
+		}
 	}